olilarkin/awesome-musicdsp/README.md

 - [mutable instruments](https://github.com/pichenettes/eurorack) - Olivier's Gillet's work is very inspiring.
 Although written for microcontrollers, there is so much to learn from here.
 And it's [ported to VCVRack](https://github.com/VCVRack/AudibleInstruments/tree/master/src) so you can try it on the desktop.
 - [zita stuff](http://kokkinizita.linuxaudio.org/linuxaudio/index.html) - Fons Adriaensen's linux audio projects offer a lot of great tools for acoustic measurements, spatial audio etc - mostly as jack apps.
 - [tracktion engine](https://github.com/Tracktion/tracktion_engine) - Source code for an entire DAW engine, using modern C++.
 An amazing resource for learning all sorts of things including how to structure and architect large audio projects.
 GPL/Commercial license.
+- [musicdsp.org](https://www.musicdsp.org) - "A collection of algorithms, thoughts and snippets, gathered for the music dsp community".
+A long serving site that has recently been revamped.
+Beware: most of the code there was written a very long time ago, and optimization tricks etc, may not be relevant on modern machines.
+Also there are lots of code snippets programming languages other than C++ (delphi, java, C#  etc).
+Could do with some curation.

 ## Open source instruments/effects
 Here are some quality open source instruments/effects plug-in projects.